Case

 Expert commentary on the court's decision

-In McGarva v Enghouse Australia Pty Ltd [2013] FCCA 1565, the court ruled in favour of the employee, Mr McGarva, in an interlocutory application that looked at whether the temporary illness provisions could prevent a finding of any other adverse action.
+In McGarva v Enghouse Australia Pty LtdΒ [2013] FCCA 1565, the court ruled in favour of the employee, in an interlocutory application that looked at whether the temporary illness provisions could prevent a finding of any other adverse action.

-The court determined that while the temporary illness provisions exist to allow an employer to dismiss an employee who has been sick for longer than three months, it does not extinguish every avenue for claims under other forms of adverse action, for example discrimination.
+The court determined that while the temporary illness provisions exist to allow an employer to dismiss an employee who has been sick for longer than three months, they do not extinguish every avenue for claims under other forms of adverse action, for example discrimination.

 In this case the matter was referred to mediation on the question of discrimination on the basis of disability.

-A decision to terminate an employee under the temporary illness provision should be thoroughly discussed with a lawyer before any communication is commenced with the employee.
+A decision to terminate an employee under the temporary illness provisions should be thoroughly discussed with a lawyer before any communication is commenced with the employee.

 NOTICE: This article is accurate as at the time of publication and does not constitute legal advice.
 Please see our legal notices page for more information.
 Information related to coronavirus can be outdated very quickly.